optimizely/nuclear-js/README.md

 #### `Reactor#evaluateToJS(...keyPath, [transformFn])`

-Same as `evaluate` but coerces the value to a plain JS before returning
+Same as `evaluate` but coerces the value to a plain JS before returning.

 #### `Reactor#observe(keyPathOrGetter, handlerFn)`